Haasrobertgmxnet/SineWave2/README.md

 ### Alternative Implementations

-   * If the limitations of the Arduino environment are not present, the code can be simplified for the sake of more readibeility.
+   * If the limitations of the Arduino environment are not present, the code can be simplified for the sake of more readability.
 In particular
       * The template metaprogramming can be replaced by constexpr struct.
       * The ternary operators can be replaced by if-statements.
    * The sine values can be hard-corded in vector-like construct, e.g. a C vector or an std::array which can be made constexpr and moved to seperate header file.